aaalgo/kgraph/README.md

         virtual float operator () (unsigned i) const = 0;
     };
 ```

+The similarity values computed by the oracles must satisfy the following two conditions:
+* The more similar the objects are, the smaller the similarity value (0.1 < 10, -10 < 1).
+* Similarity must be symmetric, i.e. f(a, b) = f(b, a).

+KGraph's heuristic algorithm does not make assumption about properties such as
+triangle-inequality.
+If the similarity is ill-defined, the worst it can do is to lower
+the accuracy and to slow down computation.

 With the oracle classes defined, index construction and online search become straightfoward: